Gcorporation/Gcorporation/README.md

 - 👋 Hi, I’m @Gcorporation.
-I am a Raect JS developer currently working in SunLife Financials (Gurgaon, India).
+I am a React JS developer currently working in SunLife Financials (Gurgaon, India).
 - 👀 I’m interested in becoming a full stack developer.
 I have good knowledge in Front-End technologies like React JS, Angular and Ionic.
 - 🌱 I’m currently learning Node JS and SQL.
 - 💞️ I’m looking to collaborate on Full Stack Projects.